Othello (1951)A review by Shlomoh Sherman

 IMDb Message Boards Announcement:

-Read about Othello On the Internet Movie Data Base
+Read about this version of Othello On the Internet Movie Data Base

 Cast overview, first billed only: